Even if you feel invincible, it might be worth looking into life insurance. Can Paula Pant convince you to take the next step?

 What Type of Insurance Should You Get?

-Okay, so you’ve realized life insurance would be a smart investment for you.
+OK, so you’ve realized life insurance would be a smart investment for you.
 How do you make sense of all your options?
 Let’s break it down…

 The main policy types are: